hadete22/YouTube/README.md

 You have two options:

-Manual setup:
+#Manual setup:

-Download yt-dlp.exe
+-Download yt-dlp.exe

-Download ffmpeg.exe and add it to the same folder or to your system PATH
+-Download ffmpeg.exe and add it to the same folder or to your system PATH

-Easy way:
+#Easy way:
-👉 Download ready-to-use archive here (includes yt-dlp.exe, ffmpeg.exe, and dependencies)
+- 👉 Download ready-to-use archive here (includes yt-dlp.exe, ffmpeg.exe, and dependencies)

 Place the .exe files in the same directory as the Python script or add them to your system's PATH.